 Boundary and Clarity

 Cold teaches boundary.
 Where the skin meets the world.
-Applied to food, Cold manifests as the clarity that comes from temporary deprivation — the fast that makes the feast meaningful, the restriction that creates appreciation.
+Applied to food, Cold manifests as the clarity that comes from temporary deprivation: the fast that makes the feast meaningful, the restriction that creates appreciation.

 The experience of breaking a fast demonstrates Cold teaching.
 After hours or days without food, the first bite arrives with extraordinary clarity.
 Flavours intensify.
 Textures become vivid.
 The body recognises nourishment with a precision impossible when constantly fed.
 This is Cold: the boundary that reveals what comfort obscures.

 The Cold principle: Restriction creates clarity.
 The boundary reveals what lies on either side.
+The nervous system encounters itself most clearly at the edges.

 Heat